richRemer/propertize/README.md

  * Writeable

 ### locked
-Use the `locked` function to define locked and hidden value on the object.
+Use the `locked` function to define a locked and hidden value on the object.
 The value will never change in the future and will never be enumerated.
-Since the lock can never be unlocked, this may have security uses, ensuring a value cannot be messed with.
+Since the lock can never be unlocked, this may have security uses, ensuring a value cannot be tampered with.

  * Non configurable
  * Non enumerable